-24 science-focused high school students, both domestic and international.
+24 science-focused high school students.
 12 students were female, and 2 were underrepresented in the field.
-Participants were selected based on interest in science as demonstratoed through their applications.
+Participants were selected based on interest in science as demonstrated through their applications.

 Funding

 Program expenses (~\$15,000) are provided by a National Science Foundation grant to the Joint Institute for Nuclear Astrophysics (JINA), making PAN free to accepted applicants.
 The National Superconducting Cyclotron Laboratory (NSCL) also supports PAN by donating facilities and faculty/staff volunteers in kind.